Wabinab/xenoblade-future-redeemed/src/05_way_home.md

 Matthew: "I'm liking the atmosphere.
 Just right for settling down."

-Nikol: "There's so many people, and it's so busy.
+Nikol: "There're... so many people, and it's so busy.
 It's worlds different from our colonies."

 Glimmer: "For now, anyways, we'll be glad of your hospitality.
 Is that right?"